esther-sanchezm/Enki/README.md

 # Enki - Hexagonal arquitecture
-This is a experimental proyect to test some features of hexagonal arquitecture with a simple domain of ``board game``.
+This is a experimental project to test some features of hexagonal arquitecture with a simple domain of ``board game``.
 At this moment it has three modules:
 - ``Application``: with only a use case createBoardGameCommandHandler.
 - ``Domain``: core of business logic.